Gavin Brown (diver): Death and aftermath

-On 28 April 2007 at about 2 A.M, Gavin Brown was struck by a blue Vauxhall Astra as he walked near the Hobbit Pub, in Bevois Valley Road, Southampton.
+On 28 April 2007 at about 2 A.M, Gavin Brown was struck by the driver of a blue Vauxhall Astra as he walked near the Hobbit Pub, in Bevois Valley Road, Southampton.
 He was taken to Southampton General Hospital but despite emergency treatment he died from massive head trauma.

 The driver of the blue Vauxhall Astra did not stop and the car was discovered abandoned three hours later on a nearby street.
 Police released a photograph of the car and a firm of solicitors offered a £1,000 reward to find whoever was responsible.

 Police investigating the fatal crash soon identified Lukasz Banasik, a farm labourer, as a suspect and believed that he fled the country for his native Poland.
 The police in Hampshire, England secured a European Arrest Warrant and worked with police across Europe to try to locate Banasik.
 Polish police officers, visiting the United Kingdom in March 2009 for an Officer Exchange, were briefed on Operation Rhone (the Hampshire Police code-name for the investigation into the fatal hit-and-run).

-In July 2009, Lukasz Banasik was arrested near Gdansk, Poland and flown to England.
+In July 2009, Lukasz Banasik was arrested near Gdańsk, Poland and flown to England.
 Lukasz Banasik pleaded guilty to causing death by dangerous driving, failing to stop after an accident, failing to report an accident, driving without insurance and driving without a licence.
 On 26 February 2010, he was sentenced to five years in jail.